gomdopi/react-custom-configuration/README.md

 ```

 #### Create configuration file
-- Create `.prettierrc` under root like so:
+- Create `.prettierrc` in root like so:
 ```
 {
   "semi": true,